 It seems my stubborn ways have created a Livestock Guard Dog that is a working dog AND a loveable family dog as well.
 I was initially told by some dog owners that I could either have a dog that works well with the sheep and protects them as he is trained to do, or we could have a dog that is friendly and social, though we could not have both.
 I purchased Bruce from a breeder who had the parents and puppies in the house - not from the breeder who had 2 working Pyrs that had a litter out in the barn.
 The house dogs were raised with 3 children and already socialized.
 The barn dogs - not so much.
 My thinking was that the Great Pyr had this built-in desire to protect, and should be able to do so whether or not ever having "worked" before.
 We have people over to visit, we have friends over with children, these children like to go into the paddocks and play with the animals.
 I didn't want these people being attacked or intimidated by our dog.

 Bruce has proven to be a loveable dog that loves children, animals, and cats (our cats anyway!)
 When not in his paddock, and out in the yard with us working in the bush or playing in the yard, he is a funny, gentle goof.
-When in the paddocks with his animals, he is quite calm, most of the time, although still not 2 years old, we have to give some correction at times.
+When in the paddocks with his animals, he is quite calm, most of the time, although we have to give some correction at times.
 If we are home, and someone comes over, he barks to let us know someone is here - unless he recognizes their vehicle!
 When we are not home - you may not want to get out of the vehicle.
 Bruce makes it known this is his house and his family (human and 4-legged).